shiva-ovh/docs/pages/web_cloud/docs-gen2/development/development-troubleshoot/guide.en-au.md

   - Check your code is running smoothly.

   - Consider adding an [observability solution](../development-increase-observability/integrate-observability) to get a better view of your application.
-  <--->
-  - Consider using the [observability solution](../development-increase-observability/application-metrics) included in your project to get a better view of your application.
-  {{% /version/specific %}}

 - A PHP process is crashing because of a segmentation fault.

   - See [how to deal with crashed processes](../languages/php/troubleshoot.md#troubleshoot-a-crashed-php-process).